CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

     cd "C:\Install\Cortex Innovation 2022.6 - App Server Install Scripts"
     ```

-1. Run the `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script using the following command, modifying the `ApplicationServers` value to contain the NETBIOS names or fully qualified domain names of the Application Servers and the `LoadBalancerServer` value to contain the NETBIOS names or fully qualified domain name of the Load Balancer Server (remove the `LoadBalancerServer` parameter if using an [alternative load balancer][]):
+1. Run the `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script using the following command, modifying the `ApplicationServers` value to contain the NETBIOS name or fully qualified domain name of the server:

     ```powershell
-    .\Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1 -ApplicationServers @("ha-server1", "ha-server2", "ha-server3") -LoadBalancerServer "lb-server"
+    .\Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1 -ApplicationServers @("ha-server1")
     ```

     {{% alert title="Note" %}}
 To avoid answering all of the prompts `-Override 0` can be added to the end of the script.
-This will automatically apply all settings and forcibly restart the servers.
+This will automatically apply all settings and forcibly restart the server.
     {{% /alert %}}

 1. A credentials prompt will appear.
-Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and Load Balancer) and press `OK`.
+Enter credentials of a domain user that is a member of the local Administrators group on the server and press `OK`.
 1. To use all the recommended settings click `Apply all` to the each `Apply Cortex recommended security best practices` prompt.

     To selectively apply each setting select `Choose which to apply`.
 Each change will then be prompted with a Yes/No confirmation before applying.
-This will need to be done for each server.
-1. Restart each machine when the script asks.
-The current machine will be restarted last, the PowerShell script will close at this time.
+1. Restart the machine when the script asks.
+The PowerShell script will close at this time.

 ## Add Antivirus Exclusions

-1. If Windows Defender is not running on the Application Servers, ensure that the [Antivirus Exclusions][] have been added to the running antivirus software on each of the Application Servers and continue to the next step, otherwise follow these steps:
+1. If Windows Defender is not running on the server, ensure that the [Antivirus Exclusions][] have been added to the running antivirus software on the server and continue to the next step, otherwise follow these steps:
     1. Open a Windows PowerShell (x64) window as administrator.
     1. Navigate PowerShell to inside the `Cortex Innovation 2022.6 - App Server Install Scripts` folder using the following command, modifying the path as necessary: